stanna97/Portfolio-Analysis/README.md

 • Visualized the time-series data and calculated intraday returns on stocks and checked their distribution to perform the equities' trend analysis

-• Visualized traders and investors confidence in companies by plotting daily returns on shares against their volumes
+• Presented traders and investors confidence in companies by plotting daily returns on shares against their volumes

 • Generated correlation between stocks and compared their volatilities against the S&P 500 Index for performing risk assessment of the portfolio